Tokyo

 All-You-Can-Eat Style Eateries

 The Atre Mall has many stores which sell higher end foods for take out.
-Whether you’re in the mood for sweets, fried foods, or traditional Japanese food, the stores all offer deli style take out, making it fun to try a variety of foods.
+Whether you’re in the mood for sweets, fried foods, or traditional Japanese food, the stores all offer deli style take out, making it a fun way to try a variety of foods.

 4. Harakado 5F (Harajuku)